History of Michael J. Fox in Timeline

 Michael J. Fox

-Michael J. Fox is a Canadian-American retired actor and activist, prominent since the 1970s.
-He gained fame as Alex P. Keaton in 'Family Ties' and Marty McFly in the 'Back to the Future' trilogy.
-He starred in films like 'Teen Wolf' and 'The Secret of My Success,' and later led the sitcom 'Spin City.'
+Michael J. Fox is a Canadian-American actor and activist, renowned for his iconic roles in the 1980s.
+He gained fame as Alex P. Keaton in the sitcom Family Ties and achieved international recognition as Marty McFly in the Back to the Future trilogy.
+Beyond Back to the Future, Fox starred in other popular films like Teen Wolf and The Secret of My Success.
+Later, he led the sitcom Spin City.
+Diagnosed with Parkinson's disease in 1991, Fox has become a prominent advocate for Parkinson's research through the Michael J. Fox Foundation.

 July 16, 1988: Marriage to Tracy Pollan

-On July 16, 1988, Michael J. Fox married Tracy Pollan at the West Mountain Inn in Arlington, Vermont.
+On July 16, 1988, Michael J. Fox married Tracy Pollan at West Mountain Inn in Arlington, Vermont.

-1991: First Parkinson's Symptoms
+1991: Onset of Parkinson's Symptoms

-In early 1991, Michael J. Fox started displaying symptoms of early-onset Parkinson's disease while shooting the film Doc Hollywood and was diagnosed shortly thereafter.
+In early 1991, Michael J. Fox started displaying symptoms of early-onset Parkinson's disease while shooting the film "Doc Hollywood" and was diagnosed shortly after.

-1997: Purchase of Manhattan Apartment
+1997: Purchase of Apartment in Manhattan

 In 1997, Michael J. Fox purchased an apartment on Fifth Avenue in Manhattan's Upper East Side, where he and his family primarily lived until 2020.

-1998: Thalamotomy
+1998: Thalamotomy Procedure

-1998: Public Announcement of Parkinson's Diagnosis
+1998: Public Announcement of Parkinson's Disease

 1999: Testimony Before Senate Appropriations Subcommittee